 The ride operated from August 1933 until October 1981.
 During the 1981 season, Hersheypark planned a significant update to the area of the park The Bug was in – the Hollow.
 This included removing The Bug from operation, replacing it with a Zierer Wave Swinger.
 The Bug was dismantled with much difficulty and placed into storage near the Monorail garage in ZooAmerica.

-Park management did consider reinstalling The Bug in a long range plan for the years between 1983 and 1988, specifically the 1985 season.
-However, that plan was never put into action, so The Bug was never reinstalled.
+Park management considered reinstalling The Bug.
+In a long range plan for the 1983-1988 seasons, there was a potential proposal to install The Bug for the 1985 season.
+However, that proposal never got any further than the drawing board.
+The Bug was never reinstalled.

 Parts of The Bug were sold to Kennywood Park while the cars for The Bug were sold to Whalom Park for use on that park’s Tumble Bug.
 Whalom Park then sold their ride to Edaville Railroad but the ride was never installed.
 The Tumble Bug was scrapped in 2010.